 Whether you received a red light ticket for a failure to stop at on St. George Street in St. Augustine, or got pulled over for an illegal turn at an intersection in downtown Pensacola, you could be on the hook for some serious money.
 Receiving a traffic ticket in Florida can not only put a severe dent in your wallet, but you'll also be assessed points that could result in a license suspension or worse.

 Red light ticket penalties in Florida are based on the stage of your ticket.
-The stage of your ticket is determined by how it's been since you've received your citation.
+The stage of your ticket is determined by how long it's been since you've received your citation.
 So, what are you facing if you're issued a red light ticket in Florida?
-Let's take a look:

 FLORIDA RED LIGHT TICKET COST TABLE

 |1 — Notice of Violation||$158||0|

 |3 — Suspension||$544||3-4|

 The price of your ticket may vary based on the jurisdiction issuing it, whether or not you received it via a police officer or a red light camera.
 Regardless of how it was issued to you, all tickets will follow the same process.

 Stage 1 is a Notice of Violation.
 This notice does not count as a traffic ticket.
 Pay it by the listed due date and you will not be assessed any license points, nor will you be subject to an increase in your insurance premiums.

 Stage 2 means that your red light ticket has become a uniform traffic citation.
 You will receive an official ticket in the mail within 60 days.
 Once received you must pay within 30 days.
 Though the cost of your red light ticket will be more expensive, you must pay it within 30 days or your license will be automatically suspended.